The Lewis Pearsall Exchange Loft is a space for connection.

 How to Access the Service

 The use of the equipment is free.
-Participants are welcome to drop in any time during operating hours.
-Access is provided on a first come, first serve basis (computers cannot be reserved).
+Access is provided on a first come, first serve basis.

 Participants are expected to follow the Ralph Thornton Community Centre’s Code of Conduct and the Conditions of Use.